Volkswagen New Beetle: Final edition (2010)

-Announced at the 2009 Los Angeles Auto Show, the 2010 Final Edition New Beetle features Aquarius Blue paintwork, with the hardtop receiving a black painted roof and the convertible sporting Campanella White painted side panels.
-In addition to unique 17-inch wheels, both models will be powered by a 2.5-liter engine mated to an automatic "Tiptronic" transmission.
-Other additions include sports suspension and "Final Edition" badging inside and out.
-Both models arrive with integrated fog lights and Electronic Stability Programme (ESP) as standard.
+Announced at the 2009 Los Angeles Auto Show, the 2010 Final Edition New Beetle featured Aquarius Blue paintwork, with the hardtop receiving a black painted roof and the convertible sporting Campanella White painted side panels.
+In addition to unique 17-inch wheels, both models were powered by a 2.5-liter engine mated to an automatic "Tiptronic" transmission.
+Other additions included sports suspension and "Final Edition" badging inside and out.
+Both models arrived with integrated fog lights and Electronic Stability Programme (ESP) as standard.

 The "Final Edition" marked the end of production of the New Beetle.
 It was succeeded in 2011 by the Beetle (A5).

 BlackOrange Edition (2010)

 In 2010, Volkswagen Australia offered a final limited edition variant named as BlackOrange Edition.
-Two-color combinations are available: Black gloss exterior with silver mirrors, silver alloy wheels and silver decals for the lower flanks of the body, or Red Rock metallic exterior with black roof/mirrors, black alloy wheels and black decals for the lower flanks.
-All these BlackOrange Edition came with 17-inch alloy wheels, sports suspension, leatherette seat upholstery, cruise control, front fog lights, tinted rear side/rear windows, aluminium pedals and leather-bound steering wheel/gear knob.
+Two-color combinations were available: Black gloss exterior with silver mirrors, silver alloy wheels and silver decals for the lower flanks of the body, or Red Rock metallic exterior with black roof/mirrors, black alloy wheels and black decals for the lower flanks.
+All BlackOrange Editions came with 17-inch alloy wheels, sports suspension, leatherette seat upholstery, cruise control, front fog lights, tinted rear side/rear windows, aluminium pedals and leather-bound steering wheel/gear knob.

-Final Edition

-The factory in Puebla, Mexico manufactured 3000 Final Edition versions.
-They were available as a coupe and as a convertible.
-"The Final Edition beetle features a special Aquarius Blue paint with a painted black roof on the coupe, and a two-tone Aquarius Blue and Campanella White paint scheme with a white top on the convertible.
-Both the coupe and the convertible have a full sport suspension and special 17-inch alloy wheels."